-Bolivia kicks out Cubans, Venezuelans for allegedly fueling unrest
+Bolivia blames Cubans for stirring unrest, ousts Venezuelan officials

-LA PAZ (Reuters) - Bolivia’s interim government said it had asked Venezuelan and Cuban officials to leave the country, including scores of Cuban doctors, accusing them of instigating unrest in the wake of the resignation of former president Evo Morales.
+LA PAZ (Reuters) - Bolivia’s interim government said on Friday it had asked Venezuelan officials to leave the country, and accused Cubans, including doctors, of instigating unrest in the wake of the resignation of former president Evo Morales.

+New Foreign Minister Karen Longaric said Cuba would fly home 725 of its citizens, mostly medical doctors, after she raised concerns about their alleged involvement in recent protests.
+She had also asked all Venezuelan diplomats to leave for similar reasons.

-The foreign policy shake-up in Bolivia, outlined by the new foreign minister on Friday, comes as protests against the four-day-old government of conservative interim President Jeanine Anez roil the country amid its biggest political upheaval in over a decade.
+The foreign policy shake-up in Bolivia comes as protests against the four-day-old government of conservative interim President Jeanine Anez roil the country amid its biggest political upheaval in over a decade.

-Venezuela and Cuba were key allies for leftist Morales, who swept to office as the country’s first indigenous president in 2006 and resigned under pressure on Sunday after weeks of protests and violence over a disputed Oct.
+Venezuela and Cuba were key allies for leftist Morales, who swept to office as the country’s first indigenous president in 2006 and resigned under pressure on Sunday over a disputed Oct.
 20 election.

-The vote gave him an outright win but was tarnished by allegations of fraud, sparking widespread anti-government protests.
+The vote gave him an outright win but was tarnished by allegations of fraud, sparking widespread anti-government protests that often turned violent.

 Morales and his vice president fled the country earlier this week, and were given asylum in Mexico.
-But protests by Morales’ supporters have continued in capital La Paz, nearby El Alto, and the central city of Cochabamba, where hundreds have reportedly been detained in violent clashes.
+But protests by Morales’ supporters have continued in capital La Paz, nearby El Alto, and the central city of Cochabamba.

-Foreign Minister Karen Longaric said Cuba would fly home 725 of its citizens, mostly medical doctors, after she raised concerns about their alleged involvement in the recent unrest.
-She had also asked all Venezuelan diplomats to leave for similar reasons.

-“There have been a number of accusations that Cuban citizens have been involved in these aggressive acts that have tormented our country in recent days,” she said.

-In a statement, Cuba’s foreign ministry denied its doctors had supported any protests and said some had been attacked.
+In a statement, Cuba’s foreign ministry denied its doctors had supported any protests.
 Venezuela’s foreign ministry did not immediately respond to requests for comments.

+Both countries have backed Morales’ assertion that he was toppled in a foreign-backed coup.

 Other countries in the region, including Brazil and Ecuador, have acted similarly against Cubans in recent months.